rspamd/rspamd.com/doc/configuration/upstream.md

 ### Master-slave algorithm

 This algorithm always select the upstream with highest weight unless it is not alive.
 For example, `master-slave:127.0.0.1:53:10,8.8.8.8:53:1`, line specifies that `127.0.0.1` will be always used if possible.
-You can skip priorities, then the first element is treated as master and the subsequent ones are used as slaves: `master-slave:127.0.0.1,8.8.8.8` is the equialent of the previous definition.
+You can skip priorities, then the first element is treated as master and the subsequent ones are used as slaves: `master-slave:127.0.0.1,8.8.8.8` is the equivalent of the previous definition.

 ### Round-robin algorithm